molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 At the end of July, 2025, Jeremy Brown submitted an extension request that was granted 31-July-2025.
 The new end date is Project: 2026-07-30.
 Technically, the extension was granted to Tracy Heath, who is still PI, because apparently changes to PI and Co-PI cannot be made for a continuing allocation.
 As of 16-Oct-2025, there were 127,053 SUs remaining in DEB190022.
 I met with Claudia and Jeremy to begin the process of setting up the MOLE-BASE-2026 virtual machine.

+On May 10, 2026, one week before the 2026 workshop began, there were 125,024 SUs remaining in allocation DEB190022, with 7 VMs plus MOLE-2026-base burning a total of 8*2=15 SUs/hour.

 ### High-level Overview

-The basic procedure for setting up next year's computing is as follows:
+The basic procedure for setting up computing for next year (2027) is as follows:

 * The current allocation expires July 20, 2026, so it is important to request an extension on the ACCESS web site well before that date.